TomFallon9/Note-Taker/README.md

 ## Description

 This application can be used to write, save, and delete notes and uses an express backend and save and retrieve note data from a JSON file.
-It be used to organize, update, and when done, delete notes when needed.
+Can be used to organize, update, and when done, delete notes when needed.

 ### Acceptance Criteria